rledford/itemsense-queue-connector/README.md

 ### Commands

-Commands are used when the `itemsense-connector` module is run as a `child_process` only.
+Commands are used when a connector is run as a `child_process` only.

 | Command  | Args            | Description                                               |
 | -------- | --------------- | --------------------------------------------------------- |